Chronos-Vault/chronos-vault-security/formal-verification/STATUS.md

 ## 🎯 Executive Summary

-Chronos Vault has established a **formal verification framework** using Lean 4 theorem prover to mathematically prove the security properties of the Trinity Protocol (2-of-3 consensus across Arbitrum, Solana, TON).
+Chronos Vault has established a **formal verification framework** using Lean 4 theorem prover to mathematically prove the security properties of the Trinity Protocol™ (2-of-3 consensus across Arbitrum, Solana, TON).

 ### Current Status